jamazi6/Coursera_GettingandCleaningData_Final/README.md

 average of each variable for each activity and each subject.

 Make sure your working directory contains the "UCI HAR Dataset" before you run this script.
-The final output is a dataframe named "summarizeDF".
+The final output is a dataframe named "Summarized_AccelerometerandGyroscope_Data".
 It gives the average mean observation for each test subject for each activity type.